nigeltao/boring-libjpeg-turbo/README.md

 It is based on version 2.1.4 (commit 8162eddf, August 2022).

-From there, it removes (or modifies, marked with "notboring") a lot of code.
+From there, it removes (or ignores, marked with "BORING\_NAME" or "notboring") a lot of code.
 The original libjpeg-turbo library is relatively featureful and flexible.
 For example, it allows:

 - Arithmetic-coded JPEG images.
 Even though the relevant patents have finally expired, such images are very, very rare in practice.